brendanofallon/jovian/README.md

-## NGS Variant detection with Transformers
+## NGS Variant detection with Generative Haplotype Prediction

-This repo contains code for detecting variants from next-generation sequencing data (BAM / CRAM files) via sequence-to-sequence modeling.
-The input sequence is a list of pileup columns, and the output is two predicted haplotypes, from which variants can be easily parsed.
-With this approach, there's not a need for any sophisticated statistical procedures - no HMMs, no de Bruijn graphs, or decisions about variant quality cutoffs, kmer-sizes, etc. The approach allows for true end-to-end deep learning for variant detection.
+This repo contains code for detecting variants from next-generation sequencing data (BAM / CRAM files) via generative haplotype prediction (see our [preprint](https://www.biorxiv.org/content/10.1101/2024.02.27.582327v1)).
+Our model uses a deep transformer network to 'generate' haplotypes in the same manner as a modern Large Language Model (LLM), but instead of word tokens, our model generates DNA sequence k-mers for both haplotypes.
+With this approach, there's not a need for any sophisticated statistical procedures - no HMMs, no de Bruijn graphs, or decisions about mapping quality quality cutoffs, read counts, allele frequencies, etc. The approach allows for true end-to-end deep learning for variant detection.

 #### A note on earlier versions